JekaPolihovic/react-app-collaboration-basic-search/README.md

-## Available Scripts
+## React-App-Collaboration-Basic-Search

 ![React-App-Collaboration-Basic-Search](demo/animation-gif-peek.gif)

-In the project directory, you can run:
+## In the project directory, you can run:

 ### `npm start`